edgefarm/edgefarm/docs/knowledge-base/reference/reference/api/applications/spec2.md

 ComponentSpec is the description of a component.

 - **name** (string), required <br> The name of the component.
 This name must be unique between all components in an application.
 - **type** (string), required <br> The type of the component.
-This is used to allows the the templating engine behind `EdgeFarm.applications` to generate the correct manifest. <br> Currently the supported component is: *edgefarm-applications*
+This is used to allows the the templating engine behind `edgefarm.applications` to generate the correct manifest. <br> Currently the supported component is: *edgefarm-applications*
 - **properties** ([ComponentProperties](#componentproperties)), required <br> Properties of the component.
 This is used to configure the component.
 The properties are specific to the component type.

 ## ComponentProperties